oligot/go-mod-upgrade/readme.md

 - `delta` keeps those with a newer version available
 - `direct` and `indirect` keep them by how they are required
 - `disowned` keeps those given up on, whether by their author or by a policy
+- `cooldown` keeps those whose newest release has not settled yet
 - `all` keeps everything

 A plain list names the set outright, so `--filter=cve` keeps the modules carrying an advisory and nothing else.
 A signed key adjusts the default instead: `--filter=+cve` keeps the usual and those as well, and `--filter=-indirect` keeps the usual less those.
 Mixing the two forms is refused rather than guessed at, as `--columns` refuses it.